 The scholarly paper on which the book is based can be found online: “Perverse Incentives: Why Everyone Prefers High Drug Prices — Except for Those Who Pay the Bills” (Harvard Journal on Legislation.)

 THE MISUSE OF TRADE SECRET LAW TO HIDE DRUG PRICING

 In the pharmaceutical industry, drug companies and PBM middle players shield prices from the public and regulators by misusing trade secret law.
 This drives up drug prices and distorts the drug market.

-Our work, “Naked Price and Pharmaceutical Trade Secret Overreach,” forthcoming from Yale Journal of Law and Technology, provides a legal road map showing how drug pricing does not constitute a protectable trade secret.
+Our work, “Naked Price and Pharmaceutical Trade Secret Overreach,” from Yale Journal of Law and Technology, provides a legal road map showing how drug pricing does not constitute a protectable trade secret.
 This road map is essential so that policymakers can make bold changes in the health care system without shying away due to threats of potential trade secret rights.

 POLICY SOLUTIONS AND RECOMMENDATIONS

 The Law & Medicine Initiative’s resources section below, as well as other works from C4i, provide rich solutions to the distortions driving health care pricing.
 Our primary recommendations include: